eudoug/bank-money-transfer-api/README.md

 Development Process: TDD (A software development process that relies on the repetition of a very short development cycle, when tests are created before the feature, granting 100% coverage)

-Container: Jetty (Jetty is a HTTP server and Container Servlet 100% written in Java)
+Servlet: Jetty (Jetty is a HTTP server and Container Servlet 100% written in Java)

 DataBase: H2 (H2 is a relational database management system written in Java)